markjprice/cs13net9/docs/errata/errata.md

 "Now that we’ve seen a quick and easy way to test our service, which also happens to be a great way to learn HTTP, what about external developers?
 We want it to be as easy as possible for them to learn about and then call our service.
 For that purpose, we will use Swagger."

 I should have written "OpenAPI" instead of "Swagger".

+# Page 769 - Configuring HTTP clients

+> Thanks to `Quest o()xx[{:::::::::::::::>` for raising this issue on September 22, 2025 in the Discord channel for this book.

+In Step 5, I wrote, "add a statement to enable HttpClientFactory with a named client to make calls to the Northwind Web API service using HTTPS on port 5151 and request JSON as the default response format".

+I should have written, "add a statement to change the URL to make calls to the Northwind Minimal API web service using HTTPS on port 5151".

 # Page 780 - Companion books to continue your learning journey